Life's Greatest Game: Working title

-A working title, sometimes called a production title or a tentative title is the temporary title of a product or project used during its development.
 The working title for this film was - "The Grandstand Play."
-In later September 1924 it was changed to its actual film title - Life's Greatest Game.
+In later September 1924, it was changed to its actual film title - Life's Greatest Game.

 Post production

-The film's final length is listed at seven reels (7,010 feet) with a running time of 82 minutes.
+Post-production is a crucial step in filmmaking, transforming the raw footage into the finished product.
+It requires skilled professionals working together to create a film that meets the director's vision and engages audiences.
+This film's final length is listed at seven reels (7,010 feet) with a running time of 82 minutes.

-This film opens with an event happening in 1906, including a baseball game between the Chicago Cubs and the New York Giants.
+This film opens with an event in 1906, including a baseball game between the Chicago Cubs and the New York Giants.
 To add some realism to the game, segments from the 1924 Hal Roach comedy The Battling Orioles were cross cut into the movie depiction of the 1906 game.
-The movie link is displayed in "External Links."
+The movie link is displayed in "External links."

 Newsreel footage from the 1923 World Series between the New York Yankees and New York Giants was intercut into the final version.
 The newsreel film is considered lost.

 Studios

 As mentioned previously, Johnson signed an 8-picture contract with FBO.
 This film was the sixth film honoring the terms of that contract.
 In March 1926, Johnson released The Non-Stop Flight.
 This was the eighth and final film of his contractual obligation to FBO.
-It would turn out to be Emory and Emilie Johnson's last film for FBO.
+It would be Emory and Emilie Johnson's last film for FBO.
 In April 1926, FBO decided to let Emory and Emilie Johnson's contracts expire.
 There were no published reasons for the separation.

 Emory Johnson's directorial career consisted of 13 films - 11 were silent, and two were Talkies.